 “I’m Jewish.
 Jesus hasn’t come up yet.”

-“To Mummy,” everyone echoed my toast.
+“To Mummy,” everyone echoes my toast.

-Jill laughed.
+Jill laughs.
 “How did that go.”

 “Where did we go wrong?”
-I asked.
+I ask.

 “You’re doing fine.
 Don’t expect parents to fall for your guileless tricks.”